clintonmicallef/.support-sql-procedures/README.md

 ## Configure your Git credentials

-Once the Git client is installed, configure your Git profile with your real credentials.
+After the Git has been successfully installed, configure your Git profile credentials.
 This allows to access the team resources and track changes.

-1. Replace `YOUR_TRUSTLY_EMAIL` and `YOUR_FIRSTNAME_LASTNAME` in the commands below and run them in the **Terminal**:
+1. Replace `YOUR_TRUSTLY_EMAIL` and `YOUR_FIRSTNAME_LASTNAME` in the commands below with your corporate e-mail and full name, and run them in the **Terminal**:

 ```
 git config --global user.email "YOUR_TRUSTLY_EMAIL@trustly.com"